-The mission of the Rural Population Health Incubator Program (the Incubator) is to strengthen community health in rural Oregon by funding and supporting population health and health equity programs initiated by rural Critical Access Hospitals (CAHs), Rural Health Clinics (RHCs) and/or community-based nonprofit organizations.
+The mission of the Rural Population Health Incubator Program (the Incubator) is to strengthen community health in rural Oregon by funding and supporting population health and health equity programs initiated by rural hospitals, clinics or community-based organizations.

 The Incubator is the latest iteration of three other grant programs offered by the Oregon Office of Rural Health (ORH): Elder Service Innovation Grants, Rural Population Health Grants, and RHC Innovation Grants.
 By combining and renovating these programs, the Incubator aims to offer larger grants and fuller support to grantees throughout the grant cycle.